-Everything you need to know about LE Audio, the new Bluetooth standard
+Bluetooth LE Audio FAQ: Four years later, here’s what you need to know

 Bluetooth operates on two different radios.
 The Classic Bluetooth radio uses more power to do things like push higher bitrate streams and extend the range of connected devices while the Low-Energy radio has traditionally been used for slower connections in things like IoT devices.

-Low Energy used to mean low-bandwidth.
-That's the past and Bluetooth LE Audio aims to change it.

-LE Audio aims to change some of that.
-Improvements have been made that will allow the Low-Energy radio to transmit better sounding audio at longer distances so the battery in your headphones and the battery in your phone will last longer.
+LE Audio changes some of that.
+Improvements have been made that allow the Low-Energy radio to transmit better-sounding audio at longer distances so the battery in your headphones and the battery in your phone will last longer.
+There are reports on the web from users who have noted an increase in the battery life of their Bluetooth earbuds when connected to phones that support LE Audio.
+Remember, whenever we’re talking about Bluetooth technology and codec support, both the sending (your phone) and receiving device (your earbuds) must support the same codec for its features to work.

-The Bluetooth SIG claims that this will allow manufacturers to use Low-Energy for the same use cases that the current Bluetooth spec needs the Classic radio for and consumers will notice the benefit.
-It also says that this means brand new use cases for Bluetooth equipment can be created, so look out for some cool new ideas from companies that make speakers and headphones.
+Despite reports on the web detailing how people are interacting with these technologies, it’s still in its infancy in terms of adoption.
+The hope is that greater support will bring greater innovations in this space.
+The Bluetooth SIG says that this means brand new use cases for Bluetooth equipment can be created, so look out for some cool new ideas from companies that make speakers and headphones should LE Audio support become more ubiquitous.

-The LCE codec
+The LC3 codec

 An audio codec is a piece of equipment or software that can encode or decode (or both) a digital data stream.
 Bluetooth uses software algorithms that compress and decompress a digital audio data stream on the fly to turn a digital saved file into sound.

-There are plenty of Bluetooth audio codecs. the one most people are familiar with is aptX from Qualcomm, but Bluetooth itself has relied on the SBC (subband codec) to provide "reasonably good audio quality" at a medium bitrate with the bandwidth limitations of Bluetooth in mind.
+There are plenty of Bluetooth audio codecs.
+The one most people are familiar with is aptX from Qualcomm, but Bluetooth itself has relied on the SBC (subband codec) to provide "reasonably good audio quality" at a medium bitrate with the bandwidth limitations of Bluetooth in mind.
 Vendors can use other codecs and audio profiles, but support for SBC is mandatory.

-LE Audio comes with a brand new codec called LC3.
+LE Audio comes with the new LC3 codec.
 It's a low-power and low-complexity (this means the algorithms used to encode and decode it aren't going to need a lot of processing power) codec that aims to provide high-quality audio even at low data rates.
-Manfred Lutzky, head of audio communications at Fraunhofer IIS had this to say after testing:
+But two years after finalizing the spec, we still have yet to see the LC3 codec widely supported.
+Manfred Lutzky, head of audio communications at Fraunhofer IIS had this to say after initially testing it:

-Extensive listening tests have shown that LC3 will provide improvements in audio quality over the SBC codec included with Classic Audio, even at a 50% lower bit rate.
-Developers will be able to leverage these power savings to create products that can provide longer battery life or, in cases where current battery life is enough, reduce the form factor by using a smaller battery.

-Better audio quality that uses less battery power is something that everyone wants.
+Whether or not audio quality is better than SBC at lower bit rates may be up for debate, but the promise of longer battery life has stood up to scrutiny.

+Latest Anrdoid 15 preview shows new signs of a Bluetooth audio sharing feature.

 Multi-Stream audio